gduteaud/auto-detect/README.md

 - Once enough data has been collected in this way I would also like to set up a GAN to see both how good we can get these kinds of fakes, and how good we can get at detecting them

 ## Notes
-- The provided notebook is entended to be run in Google Colab as it includes a few bits of Colab-specific code, but should be easily adapted to any other environment.
-A GPU is recommended.
+- The provided notebook is intended to be run in Google Colab as it includes a few bits of Colab-specific code, but should easy to adapt to any other environment (a GPU is strongly recommended).
 - I am intentionally not sharing the prompts I used to generate those fake images as I feel that would be irresponsible.
 If you are interested in collaborating on this project, please reach out.

 ## Usage